aketman/Dari_Sentiment_Analysis/README.md

 Inside this project, plus a directory (called Datasets)and one file which is included four Machine Learning models which are GridSearchCV, Logistic Regression, Random Forest, SGD Classification;

 Why this project is important?
-Besides using different Machine Learning models, it Visualizes the relationship between features. which is included ROC, Precision_Recall_Curve, and learning curve:
+Furthermore, using different Machine Learning models, it Visualizes the relationship between features. which is included ROC, Precision_Recall_Curve, and learning curve:

+Contact us: aketman1433@gmail.com